Francesco-Sovrano/pogym/README.md

 Output the zeroth observation for a reward
 #### Stateless Cartpole
 Classic cartpole, except the velocity and angular velocity magnitudes are hidden.
 The agent must use memory to differentiate position into velocity.
+#### Noisy Pendulum
+Classic pendulum, but the observations are corrupted with large amounts of gaussian noise.
 #### Treasure Hunt
 The agent is placed in an open square and must search for a treasure.
 With memory, the agent can remember where it has been and complete the episode faster.
 #### Repeat After Me